-- 🛱 Apply to All Frames: When you draw a lasso or marquee in the Camera or Drawing views, it will cut out artwork in that area in all of the exposed drawings in the current layer. - See the artwork you cut out in the Camera or Drawing views, it will cut out artwork you cut on the Camera or Drawing views, it will cut out artwork in that area in all of the drawings currently displayed in the Onion Skin.
+- Apply to All Frames: When you draw a lasso or marquee in the Camera or Drawing views, it will cut out artwork in that area in all of the exposed drawings in the current layer. - Apply to Onion Skin Range: When you draw a lasso or marquee in the Camera or Drawing views, it will cut out artwork in that area in all of the drawings currently displayed in the Onion Skin.
 This method allows you to cut out and manipulate artwork in a specific range of drawings, and allows you to see the artwork you cut out in the Camera or Drawing view.